On January 21, 2012 I suddenly became ill, and every single day since then. I still do not have adequate treatment.

 Chronic Migraine.
 It is a chicken or the egg question: Do I have chronic migraines that are causing photophobia, or do I have photophobia that is causing migraines?
 I lean towards believing that I have some other condition that is causing the photophobia, which is in turn causing the migraines.

 Fibromyalgia.
 Fibromyalgia is surprisingly a disease without a tremendous amount of agreement over what exactly it is within the medical community.
 However, after researching the opinions of several of the top fibromyalgia experts I have come to mostly agree that I likely do have fibromyalgia.
-My presentation doesn't fit entirely well with those of other patients with fibromyalgia, though -- for instance, my pain is focused from my elbows to finger tips, knees to toes.
-I rarely have pain to my shoulders and hips, and never have pain in the trunk of my body.
+My presentation doesn't fit entirely well with those of other patients with fibromyalgia, though -- for instance, my pain generally is focused on my limbs.
 Other patients commonly have pain in the trunk of their body.
+However, I recently realized that basically all of my skin has hurt for years, which is why I haven't been able to enjoy a massage since this whole thing started.

 New Daily Persistant Headache.
 NDPH is defined by a headache that starts suddenly one day and never goes away.
-But, with proper trigger management I can go days without experiencing a headache -- I also always wake up without a headache.
+But, with proper trigger management I can go days without experiencing a headache.

 It was difficult for me to discover that my symptoms were being caused by my eyes, so I wouldn't be surprised if other people with NDPH may actually have a condition that is very similar to mine.
 I believe that NDPH needs to have more research before we can conclude that my condition is the same as others with NDPH.